rticommunity/rtiperftest/srcDoc/introduction.rst

 Middleware
 ----------

-*RTI Perftest* can be built against *RTI Connext DDS Pro* and *RTI Connext DDS Micro* 3.0.0 (also 2.4.11 with some limitations).
+*RTI Perftest* can be built against *RTI Connext DDS Professional* and *RTI Connext DDS Micro* 3.0.0 (also 2.4.11 with some limitations).

 *RTI Perftest* can also be used to test raw ``UDPv4`` or ``SHMEM`` performance.
-In order to achieve this functionality, it uses the *RTI Connext DDS Pro* internal transport layer to interact with sockets.
-In this mode *RTI Perftest* skips the DDS protocol to directly send the data, which is serialized using the same functions *RTI Connext DDS Pro* use.
+To do this, *RTI Perftest* uses the *RTI Connext DDS Professional* internal transport layer to interact with sockets.
+In this mode, *RTI Perftest* skips the DDS protocol to directly send the data, which is serialized using the same functions that *RTI Connext DDS Professional* uses.

 Overview
 --------

 The publishing side of the test writes data as fast as it can.
-Every few samples (configured through the command-line), it sends a special sample requesting an echo from the subscribing side.
+Every few samples (configured through the command line), it sends a special sample requesting an echo from the subscribing side.
 It uses this ``request -> echo`` exchange to measure round-trip latency.